-The University of Worcester's Assessment Policy ensures that the Department's moderation and assessment strategy is based on the following principles:
+The University's Assessment Policy is based on the following principles:

 The modules and their assessments using UDL approaches are designed to enable students to demonstrate their achievement of the course aims and outcomes and key skills development.
 Assessment criteria and grade descriptors are provided for each item of assessment.
 Work based learning and reflective practice are essential components of the learning in this programme, are integral to the achievement of the programme aims and learning outcomes and encourage and promote learning that enables and encourages the students to think critically and analytically.